Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Experiments

 \subsection{Settings}

-\minisection{Dataset} As described in Sec.~\ref{sec:data}, we have collected a fake image dataset consists of $100K$ images from $100$ GMs ($1K$ images per model) for model parsing experiments.
-These models can be split into two parts: $47$ face models and $53$ non-face models.
-We focus our evaluation mainly on face models.
-Instead of performing one split of training and testing sets, we carefully construct six testing sets of face models.
-For each set, we select representative models in order to evaluate the generalization ability of our algorithm.
-Specifically, each face testing set includes three GANs, two VAEs, and one AA model.
-We perform cross-validation to train on $94$ models and evaluate on the remaining $6$ models in each face testing set.
-The performance are averaged across $6$ testing sets.
+\minisection{Dataset} As described in Sec.~\ref{sec:data}, we have collected a fake image dataset \VA{consisting} of $116K$ images from $116$ GMs ($1K$ images per model) for model parsing experiments.
+These models can be split into two parts: $47$ face models and $69$ non-face models.
+Instead of performing one split of training and testing sets, we carefully construct four different splits with a focus on curating well-represented test sets.
+Specifically, each testing set includes six GANs, two VAEs, two ARs, one AA and one NF model.
+We perform cross-validation to train on $104$ models and evaluate on the remaining $12$ models in testing sets.
+The performance is averaged across four testing sets.

 For deepfake detection experiments, we conduct experiments on the recently released Celeb-DF dataset~\cite{21}, consisting of $590$ real and $5,639$ fake videos.
 For image attribution experiments, a source database with genuine images needs to be selected, from which the fake images can be generated by various GAN models.
 We select two source datasets: CelebA~\cite{21} and LSUN~\cite{73}, for two experiments.
 From each source dataset, we construct a training set of $100K$ genuine and $100K$ fake face images produced by each of the same four GAN models used in Yu~\etal~\cite{11}, and a testing set with $10K$ genuine and $10K$ fake images per model.